jlilja/infra/documentation/vlan.md

 The connected host sends its traffic without any VLAN tag on the frames.
 When the frame reaches the switch port, the switch will add the VLAN tag.

-### Untagged (U)
+### Untagged VLAN / Native VLAN

-An untagged VLAN, also known as "U".
-The default VLAN (which has ID 1, VLAN1) is an untagged VLAN.

-### Tagged (T)
+### Tagged VLAN

-A port is a `tagged port` when the interface is expecting frames containing VLAN tags.
-A tagged port is configured to carry all VLANs by default, but a filter can be applied to limit to specific VLANs.
+Any VLAN that is not the native VLAN that is explicitly permitted to flow through a switch port.

+### Trunk port

+Name of a switch port that is tagged with multiple VLAN tags.

+### Access port

+A port that is not tagged with any VLAN tags.